Cluster 9 · Defensive GEO

 You’ve found an error in how an AI system describes your brand.
 Now what?
 The honest message upfront: direct correction of AI answers is not possible in most cases.
 AI systems don’t have a “correction panel”.
-But there are indirect strategies that have effect.
+But there are indirect strategies that can work.

 The indirect correction strategy